 Your Hormones Are Whacked Out

-Going on a diet a huge change from what you have been used too for a long time.
-When you are changing your diet and your lifestyle you are going thru what I call a hormone whack out.
-Your body and your brain simply do not now how to respond to the unexpected you are doing so your hormones will be a mess.
+Going on a diet a huge change from what you have been used to for a long time.
+When you are changing your diet and your lifestyle, you are going thru what I call a hormone to whack out.
+Your body and your brain do not know how to respond to the unexpected you are doing, so your hormones will be a mess.

 Give it a couple of weeks, and it will back to normal with a weight loss to come.